AlessandroYorba/Alduin/README.md

 Alduin Settings
 ---------------
 There are several options that you can enable for alduin.
-You can activate them by adding the following variables to your .vimrc.
-Just remember to place the variables before you declare `colorscheme alduin`.
+You can activate them by adding each of the following variables to your .vimrc.
+Remember to place the variables before you declare `colorscheme alduin`.

 | Setting                          | Add to .vimrc                            | Screenshot                                                                |
 |----------------------------------|------------------------------------------|---------------------------------------------------------------------------|